Jaish-e-Mohammed: Links to other organisations

 When JeM started, it had strong ties to the Taliban and Al-Qaeda, sharing their training camps in Afghanistan, and exchanging intelligence, training and coordination.
 Bruce Riedel suggests that the 2001 Indian Parliament attack was possibly a "payback" to Al-Qaeda for its earlier help in getting Masood Azhar released.
 With the Indian reaction to the attack, Pakistan was forced to move its forces from the Afghan border to the Indian border, relieving pressure on Al-Qaeda.

 Most of the JeM members with loyalties to the Taliban left to join renegade groups in 2002.
 However, Masood Azhar's group was noticed recruiting fighters for the Afghan jihad in 2008.
 In 2010, Pakistan's Interior minister Rehman Malik stated that the JeM, along with Lashkar-e-Jhangvi and Sipah-e-Sahaba Pakistan, were allied to the Taliban and Al-Qaeda.
 Within South Punjab, the JeM is closely allied to Lashkar-e-Jhangvi and Sipah-e-Sahaba.
 Scholars Abou Zahab and Roy state that the three organisations appear to be "the same party" focusing on different sectors of activity.

+In October 2000, Masood Azhar, founder of the banned Jaish-e-Mohammed, was quoted as saying that "Sipah-e-Sahaba stands shoulder to shoulder with Jaish-e-Muhammad in Jihad."
+A leaked U.S. diplomatic cable described Jaish-e-Mohammed as "another Sipah-e-Sahaba breakaway Deobandi organisation."

 JeM continues to have links to its ancestor, Harkat-ul-Mujahideen.
-In addition, the group has operational ties to Lashkar-e-Taiba, which it employed in launching the 2001 Indian Parliament attack.
+In addition, the group has operational ties to Lashkar-e-Taiba, which it employed in launching the 2001 attack on the Indian Parliament in New Delhi.
 It joined the ISI-sponsored United Jihad Council, an umbrella organisation of 13–16 militant organisations that fight in Indian-administered Kashmir.

 Khuddam ul-Islam is a militant splinter group of the Jaish-e-Mohammed.
 It is a Proscribed Organisation in the United Kingdom under the Terrorism Act 2000 and said to be politically aligned with Maulana Fazal-ur-Rehman's faction of Jamiat Ulema-e-Islam.
 Some sources believe that Khuddam ul-Islam is simply a restructuring of JeM and that the group is under the command of Mufti Abdul Rauf Asghar, the younger brother of JeM's founder, Maulana Masood Azhar.

+Al-Akhtar Trust

+Before being designated as a terrorist organization, Jaish-e-Mohammed established the Al-Akhtar Trust (ثقة الأختر) in Pakistan.
+The group mostly funded Al-Qaeda and the Taliban and its associates with food, water, and clothing for orphans of "martyrs".
+The organization also funded terrorism in Iraq before being designated as a terrorist organization funder by the United States on October 14, 2003.